-- M. All undeveloped portions of a parcel of land shall be left undisturbed or planted with ground cover or lawn so as to leave no exposed soil in order to prevent dust or soil erosion. - I. Minimum Tree Spacing Requirements.
-Newly planted trees and palms shall meet the following: Large Trees and Large Palms shall be spaced a minimum of twenty-five (25) feet from another tree or palm; Medium Trees shall be spaced a minimum of twenty (20) feet from another tree or palm; and Small Trees and Small Palms shall be spaced a minimum of fifteen (15) feet from another tree or palm.
-When two (2) trees or palms of different size categories are planted near each other, the smaller of the minimum spacing distances shall take precedence.
-Exceptions to the minimum spacing requirements shall require Department approval. - J. Where a conflict in spacing or canopy spread occurs between required trees and existing offsite or onsite trees, or offsite structures, and the minimum tree spacing requirements of this section cannot be met, the spacing or size of required trees may be adjusted by the Department in accordance with good horticultural practices/industry best standards such as Best Management Practices Tree Planting, Second Edition, or ANSI A-300 (Part 6) to minimize conflicts. - L. Cutouts in a non-pervious surface should be sized to minimize damage to that surface as the tree trunk grows in diameter.
+- 2. Nonshade trees and Ppalms shall be located a minimum of seven and one-half (71⁄2) feet away from structures.
+Palms may be planted closer to each other to form multiples or clusters. - 3.
+No large trees shall be located closer than twelve (12) feet to street lights.
+No palms may be closer than seven (7) feet from street lights.
+The spacing of trees from electric utility lines must follow "Right Tree, Right Place" guidelines as established by Florida Power and Light. - 4.
+Where a conflict in spacing or canopy spread occurs between required trees and existing offsite or onsite trees, the requirements of this section may be modified as determined by the director. - J. Where a conflict in spacing or canopy spread occurs between required trees and existing offsite or onsite trees, or offsite structures, and the minimum tree spacing requirements of this section cannot be met, the spacing or size of required trees may be adjusted by the Department in accordance with good horticultural practices/industry best standards such as Best Management Practices Tree Planting, Second Edition, or ANSI A-300 (Part 6) to minimize conflicts. - K.G.
+Cutouts in a non-pervious surface should be sized to minimize damage to that surface as the tree trunk grows in diameter.
 This cutout size does not represent the soil volume requirement for root growth which still needs to be provided as required in Sec.
-47-21.9.M. and can be amended by the Department.
-Minimum dimensions for cutouts in non-pervious surfaces to accommodate tree trunk growth shall be: - 1.
-Eight feet (8') by eight feet (8') for trees having an average mature canopy spread of greater than thirty (30) feet. and listed as Large Trees on the City's Tree Classification List. - 2.
-Six feet (6') by six feet (6') for trees having an average mature canopy spread between twenty (20) and thirty (30) feet. and listed as Medium Trees on the City's Tree Classification List. - 3.
-Five feet (5') by five feet (5') for trees having an average mature canopy spread less than twenty feet (20') and listed as Small Trees on the City's Tree Classification List, and for palms listed as Large Palms on the City's Tree Classification List.
+47-21.9.
+M. and can be amended by the Department.
+Minimum dimensions for cutouts in non-pervious surfaces to accommodate tree trunk growth shall be: Each tree shall have pervious area-surrounding it-sufficient to support the species, as determined by the department.
+The minimum planting area shall be for: - Eight feet (8') by eight feet (8') for trees having an average mature canopy spread of greater than thirty (30) feet, and listed as Large Trees on the City's Tree Classification List.
+Shade species with a minimum caliper of three (3) inches, two hundred twenty-five (225) square feet with fifteen (15) feet being the smallest dimension. - 2.
+Six feet (6') by six feet (6') for trees having an average mature canopy spread between twenty (20) and thirty (30) feet, and listed as Medium Trees on the City's Tree Classification List.
+Shade-species with a minimum caliper of two (2) inches, ninety (90) square feet with eight (8) feet being the smallest dimension. - 3.
+Five feet (5') by five feet (5') for trees having an average mature canopy spread less than twenty feet (20') and listed as Small Trees on the City's Tree Classification List,